 - Non-Hodgkin lymphoma (NHL):

 Myeloma affects plasma cells which are found in the bone marrow and are responsible to produce antibodies to fight infection.
-In this type of cancer, the growth of abnormal plasma cells in bone marrow is unusually high which restricts the production of antibodies which is very important to our immune system
+In this types of blood cancer, the growth of abnormal plasma cells in bone marrow is unusually high which restricts the production of antibodies which is very important to our immune system

 Blood Cancer Stages

 On the basis of metastasis, stages are classified.
 They can be determined as per blood cancer symptoms and the rate There are different scales to determine different stages, according to the symptoms and metastasis growth.
 Metastasis happens when cancer spreads from one organ to another organ which is not directly connected to it.

 Mainly the stages of cancer have been divided into four parts:

 In this lymph nodes are enlarged due to the sudden increase of the number of the lymphocytes.
 This stage is less risky and curable as compared to others as the metastasis growth is not completely started at this stage.